IronDumpling/distributed-storage-service/README.md

 kvclient> subscribe banana // subscribe key
 ```

-- A list of key

-Introduce a new API to list all subscribes:
+- Introduce a new API to list all subscribes:

 ```
 kvclient> subscribe